wp-plugins/orbisius-child-theme-creator/readme.txt

 * Loading current theme in the left editor if there is no theme selected yet.
 * Reduced the font size of the links in the top right corner of Child Theme Creator and Theme Editor
 * Separated Parent themes from Child ones
 * Hid the advanced section.
-Was confusing and scaring people
+Was confusing and scaring people.
+If you really want to copy functions pass &orb_show_copy_functions parameter to the Child Plugin page.

 = 1.0.5 =
 * Tested under WordPress Multisite environment